isomerpages/sentosa-corp/_eia-reports/Deep Gravity Sewers Study.md

 <p></p>
 <p>The Technical Memo II also details the impact assessment of demolition
 of pumping stations as summarized in the table below.</p>
 <p></p>
+<p>A construction phase Environmental Monitoring and Management Plan (EMMP)
+was proposed to (1) ensure that any potential impacts arising from the project are within anticipated levels and (2) assess the effectiveness of the recommended minimum control measures and site mitigation measures in reducing identified environmental related impacts on key receptors.
+The EMMP will monitor construction activities and ensure appropriate monitoring and management procedures are in place.</p>
+<p></p>
 <p>Further details can be found in the associated reports from the Environmental
 Study.</p>